As17-01/OSDA_BHW/README.md

 Some packages to run Neural FCA need to be installed separately because they cannot be downloaded via poetry.
 See them in `./neural_fca_example/NeuralFCA_Big_hw.ipynb`.
 Also I could not install them inside a virtual environment.
 The workaround was to preinstall them outside venv, then create one, and then install all the remaining dependencies.

-Also you can create a VM, which should solve the problem.
+Alternatively, you can create a VM, which should solve the problem.

 ## Structure